Quantum-limited discrimination of laser light and thermal light: Experimental Measurement

-The results of our experimental measurements for the three different receiver implementations are shown in figure \ref{fig:Perr}.
+The results of our experimental measurements for three different receiver implementations are shown in figure \ref{fig:Perr}.
 The direct detection receiver used the qPNR detector to directly count photons from the states $\rho_{\rm coh}$ and $\rho_{\rm th}$ as a function of the mean photon numbers of the states.
-Collecting $N = 10^{3}$ 1 $\mu s$ trials detecting $\rho_{\rm coh}$ and $\rho_{\rm th}$ we constructed experimental photon counting distributions, such as those shown in figure \ref{fig:setup_data}(c).
-The theoretical and measured error probability for direct detection is shown in the magenta solid line and diamonds, respectively.
+Collecting $N = 10^{3}$ one microsecond trials detecting $\rho_{\rm coh}$ and $\rho_{\rm th}$ we constructed experimental photon counting distributions, such as those shown in figure \ref{fig:setup_data}(c).
+The theoretical and measured error probability for direct detection is shown in the magenta solid line and diamonds, respectively, in fig. \ref{fig:Perr}.

+For the Kennedy and GK receivers, the strategy for generating the estimator is unchanged, but the photon counting statistics must account for the mixing of the LO beam with the signal beam in the beamsplitter.
+When $\rho_{\rm S} = \rho_{\rm coh}$ mixes with the LO, the output is a displaced coherent state with Poisson statistics.
+When $\rho_{\rm S} = \rho_{\rm th}$ mixing with the coherent state LO generates photon statistics with a Laguerre distribution\cite{Helstrom1976,alexander1997optical}.
+The mixing is followed by direct detection by the qPNR detector.
+The optimal estimator for both the Kennedy and GK receivers decides $\rho_{\rm S} = \rho_{\rm coh}$ when $K = 0$, and $\rho_{\rm S} = \rho_{\rm th}$ when $K > 0$.
+This estimator obviates the need for photon number resolving capability in our receiver, as the estimator can be implemented using a simple threshold detecting SPD.
+Interestingly, photon number resolution has been shown as an important capability in multi-symbol ($>2$) coherent state discrimination \cite{izumi2013quantum} as well as mixed state sensing \cite{cohen2019thresholded}, but for our binary discrimination problem it is not necessary.